 Ancestry strives to show you relevant advertisements

-Any such tailored ads placed on our behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt-out of receiving such ads in the future.
+Any of these “interest-based” ads placed on Ancestry’s behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt-out of receiving such ads in the future.
 If you do not see any such information about how to opt out of receiving such ads, you are likely receiving a generic ad that was not specifically targeted towards you.
-If you wish to not have your information used for the purpose of serving you targeted ads from us and our TRUSTe-compliant partners, you may opt-out by clicking here and here (you must do both to opt-out).
-If you are a Facebook user and would like to opt out of receiving Facebook ads personalized based on the websites you visit, please click here.
-Please note that these links do not opt you out of being served advertising entirely.
-You will continue to receive generic ads that may not be as relevant to you.

 More information about targeted advertising

-If you are concerned about other targeted ads you are receiving on other websites, you may want to visit http://www.networkadvertising.org/choices/ or http://www.aboutads.info/choices/ for additional information about opting out of such ads.
+If you are concerned about other interest-based or targeted ads you are receiving on other websites, you may also visit http://www.networkadvertising.org/choices/ or http://www.aboutads.info/choices/ for additional information about opting out of such ads.